Controlling qubit-oscillator systems using linear parameter sweeps: Quenches between normal and superradiant phases

 One overall feature that we can see in Fig.~\ref{Fig:RabiQuenchProbabilitiesNS} is that the maximum values of $P(\pm,n)$, i.e.~the heights of the $P(\pm,n)$ peaks, generally decrease with increasing $n$.
 Although it is not clear in the plots shown in Fig.~\ref{Fig:RabiQuenchProbabilitiesNS}, this trend is not monotonic: after a clear decrease for small values of $n$, the peak heights stabilize around a certain value (with a weak oscillatory behaviour).
 For $n>\left\langle n \right\rangle$, where there are no peaks anymore, the maximum values of $P(\pm,n)$ [at $v/\omega^2\to\infty$] decrease with increasing $n$ until they vanish in the limit $n\to\infty$.

-There are a few additional small but interesting features in the behavior of $P(\pm,n)$.
+There are a few additional small but interesting features in the behaviour of $P(\pm,n)$.
 There is a weak wavy behaviour in the probabilities $P(\pm,n)$ as functions of $v/\omega^2$.
 The wavy behaviour is more clearly visible at higher values of $g/\omega$.
-By comparing the lines for different values of $g/\omega$ (not shown in a single plot in the figure), we find that in the adiabatic regime (around $v/\omega^2\sim 10^{-6}$) $P(+,0)$ exhibits non-monotonic behaviour as a function of $g/\omega$.
+By comparing the lines for different values of $g/\omega$ (not shown in a single plot in the figure), we find that in the adiabatic regime (around $v/\omega^2\sim 1$) $P(+,0)$ exhibits non-monotonic behaviour as a function of $g/\omega$.

-Considering the $g/\omega$ values used in the different panels in Fig.~\ref{Fig:RabiQuenchProbabilitiesNS}, Panel (c) has $\Delta/\omega=(2g/\omega)^2=100$ and Panel (d) has $\Delta/\omega=(2g/\omega)^2=1600$ at the semiclassical crossing point, which are therefore expected to be at least close to the semiclassical regime \cite{Ashhab2014}.
+Considering the $g/\omega$ values used in the different panels in Fig.~\ref{Fig:RabiQuenchProbabilitiesNS}, Panel (c) has $\Delta/\omega=(2g/\omega)^2=100$ and Panel (d) has $\Delta/\omega=(2g/\omega)^2=1600$ at the semiclassical crossing point, which are therefore expected to be at least close to the semiclassical regime \cite{Ashhab2013}.
 However, the probabilities $P(\pm,n)$ do not exhibit any drastically different behaviour that indicates the crossing of a phase transition point, except for the fact that a large number of photons are generated by a fast sweep.
+This result is rather surprising, since one would expect a qualitatively different behaviour associated with the crossing of a sharp phase transition boundary, compared to cases where no such sharp boundary exists.